-Baseline data determines the performance benchmarks that fire protection systems must achieve if they are to perform as required by a development authorisation.
-Baseline data for fire protection systems should be recorded in the maintenance records and be readily available at the premises for checking by maintenance contractors and/or a relevant authority.
+Baseline data determines the performance benchmarks that fire safety systems must achieve if they are to perform as required by a development authorisation.
+Baseline data for all fire safety systems should be recorded in the maintenance records and be readily available at the premises for checking by maintenance contractors and/or a relevant authority.

-Where baseline data is not available it should be re-established in order to determine the performance benchmarks that must be maintained.
+Where baseline data is not available it should be re-established as it may be required to verify the result of a routine service activity required by an applicable service schedule and to determine the performance benchmarks that must be maintained.